 adorno – “adornment”; ornamental movements

-alteration – couple’s change of direction from a rock step plus pivot
+alteration – couple’s change of direction from a rebound-pivot

 amague – “threatening movement”; feint

-arm-side, AS – the side of the embrace where the arms go around our partner.
-May be used to indicate the direction of a giro/molinete.
+Arm Side, AS – the side of the embrace where the arms go around our partner.
+May be used to indicate the direction of a step or giro.

 axis – the concept of a body structured in a long line from the ball of the foot of the supporting leg, up through the leg, hips, mid-section (core), thorax, and head.
 Typically vertical, but may be tilted toward (volcada) or away (colgada) from our partner.

 B – back-crossing step, back, backward, backing.
 The leg farthest from my partner crosses the center-line extending from my partner to beyond me.
-In lowercase is a feet together cruzada move.
+In lowercase, a feet together cruzada move.
 Movement is in LOD or toward our partner unless noted otherwise.

 barrida – “sweep”; the effect of sweeping your partner’s foot across the floor with your foot.

-boleo – “to throw”; a ‘whipping’ action of moving leg
+boleo – “to throw”; the visual appearance of a ‘whipping’ action of the moving leg

 cadencia – “cadence, rhythm”; rock step

-confront – to be with and facing our partner.
+confront – to be with and facing our partner, center-to-center.
 Typically our hips face the direction of travel (or right angles to it), while the upper body and head want to turn toward our partner.

 core – the mid-section of the body that includes the abdominal and oblique muscles that let the body twist around its spine.
 May also be used to refer to the deep structures of the body.